openvinotoolkit/openvino/samples/python/hello_query_device/README.md

 ## How It Works

-The sample queries all available Inference Engine devices and prints their supported metrics and plugin configuration parameters.
+The sample queries all available OpenVINO™ Runtime devices and prints their supported metrics and plugin configuration parameters.

 ## Running